CMCC-Foundation/ml-tropical-cyclones-detection/README.md

 The repository contains a Machine Learning (ML) library to configure and train a model with the use of TFRecords Dataset.

-\textit{scripts} folder is the main source to launch training configurations.
+scripts folder is the main source to launch training configurations.
 It contains:

 • trainval.py - python script that contains the training-validation procedure that makes use of the provided TFRecords data.

 • launcher.sh - bash script that launches a sample configuration of the training.
 It can be customized according to the training preferences.

-To run a proof-of-concept training go to \textit{scripts} folder and launch
+To run a proof-of-concept training go to \textit{scripts} folder and launch launcher.sh bash script.
-\textit{launcher.sh} bash script.

 The CLI arguments taken in input by trainval.py script are: